 Marianne Udow-Phillips discusses the impact and future of the ACA during 10th anniversary panel

-During a virtual panel in October 2020 moderated by John Z. Ayanian, the director of the University of Michigan’s Institute for Healthcare Policy and Innovation (IHPI), and Dr. Howard Markel, the director of the University of Michigan’s Center for the History of Medicine, Marianne Udow-Phillips discussed the Affordable Care Act’s “impacts to date, and its potential future.”
+During a virtual panel in October 2020 moderated by John Z. Ayanian, the director of the University of Michigan’s Institute for Healthcare Policy and Innovation (IHPI), and Dr. Howard Markel, the director of the University of Michigan’s Center for the History of Medicine, Marianne Udow-Phillips discussed the impact and future of the ACA.

 The panel, which also included John McDonough of the Harvard T. H. Chan School of Public Health, Jonathan Cohn who covers the ACA for the Huffington Post, and Gail Wilensky, a health economist and senior fellow at Project Hope, an international health foundation that supports health workers worldwide, was scheduled to mark the occasion of the 10th anniversary of the ACA.